wevexOP/Portfolio-/README.md

 THEN I am taken to that deployed application
 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

+## Building this Web Page

+Upon building this webpage I was able to push some of my knowledge to the limit with the enormous amount of material I learned in such a short amount of time.
+This is a test of my skills so far.

+I struggled with the footer and some of the images below.

+I also had some difficulties with the viewport sizing and proper alignment.

+This is all a work in progress so far.

+I plan to clean this up and re-submit it for more points if allowed.

+I will seek tutoring to aid me in this.